celeron55/kasari/kasarisw/README.txt

 robot spins.
 There is no TX line to the LIDAR, only RX.
 The LIDAR encodes 4 evenly spaced measurements per event.

+When operating, the robot produces an event log which is captured over wifi using tools/event_monitor.py.

+This event log can be replayed by the simulator.
+The simulator displays the robot's Planner events which indicate what the robot was doing.
+The simulator also runs its own instance of the algorithm and displays the output of that.
+This way, the robot's behavior can be compared to the simulator's behavior.